humanbydefinition/code.textmode.art/api/classes/Textmodifier.md

 ```

 Create a custom filter shader from fragment shader source code.
-The fragment shader will automatically receive the standard vertex shader inputs
+The fragment shader automatically receives the standard vertex shader inputs
-and must output to all 5 MRT attachments.
+and must output to the 3 MRT attachments (character/transform, primary color, secondary color).

 #### Parameters